-Seems obvious, but people forget this when they go to start a business.
+It seems obvious, but people forget this when they go to start a business.
 They get so wrapped up in their own ideas and sexy topics like web design and marketing that they never bother to find out if they even have a product people will pay for.

 Ignoring this and making products nobody wants is why so many startups fail.